Primary

 Use hex dumbbells that will not roll.
 Keep your hips square to the floor—if they rotate, the weight is too heavy.
 Widen your feet for more stability.
 Row to your hip, not your chest.

-Want Renegade Row in your program?
+See where Renegade Row fits in your weekly plan

 Start in push-up position with hands on dumbbells.